albertllopart/GTi-Engine-Reborn/README.md

 If a mesh is loaded with no Material a default shader will be used to draw each triangle (white).
 If you add a component Material to the Game Object that contains the mesh you can choose to either use a Sample Shader (which consists in a cartoonish water inspired by The Legend Of Zelda: The Wind Waker) or to use your own shader.

-If you want to use your own shader you can edit both Vertex and Shader documents by using the inspector.
-Simply select the type of shader object you wish to edit (Vertex or Fragment) and select edit.
+If you want to use your own shader you can edit both Vertex and Fragment documents by using the inspector.
+Simply select the type of shader object you wish to edit (Vertex or Fragment) and press INTRO.
 A text editor will pop up with a default shader GLSL code.
+(If you prefer a blank document just click the Open Editor button).
 Once you have saved and compiled both a Vertex and a Fragment Shader you can click on "Create Shader Program" to bind them into a program and start using it.

 <img src="Web Images/shader_pipeline_1.PNG" alt="hi" class="inline"/>

 If you wish to edit a certain object which already exists in Library simply write the name of the file and the Text editor will contain your previously saved GLSL code.

-### Module Options
+### Module Configuration

+- Application: Here you can check Framerate or even adjust it.
+Also you can change the name of the App or Organization.
+- Window: Here you can set window brightness, width and height, as well as fullscreen, borderless or full desktop.
+- Camera: Here you can adjust camera frustom parameters and you can also decide to render the raycast that the engine uses in order to do the mouse picking.
+- Renderer: Here you can enable or disable many OpenGL rendering options such as Wireframe mode, Depth test, Cull face, Lighting, Color Material, 2D Textures, Show Normals or Show Quadtree.
+- Textures: Here you can check the textures that you have already loaded in memory.
+- Hardware: This section contains information about PC hardware and also some information about SDL, DeviL and GLSL versions.

 ## Camera